 The six traveled through Oasis City.
 They went north, past the local hotel.
 Once they've reached the northern part of town, they've seen the true definition of the term Oasis.
 Sand covered the grounds.
 More palm trees decorated the outskirts and the city walls, and the Oasian allowed more water to flow in their area.
 Abodes, tents, and cellar-like shelters occupied the section of the city.
 "So this is where Kai lives," Aniu noted, taking in her new surroundings.
 "But, where are the Oasian people?
 Are they in their homes?"

 The white-haired girl vigorously hopped around, looking for any Oasian who may aid them with their troubles, but she couldn't find anyone.
 The woman sighed; these were the people she was looking for.
 Adjusting her headband, the Oasian tossed the broom inside the tent and walked towards the group.
-"Ah, so it IS you, you're really here!" she said, approaching the party of six as she gained their attention.
+"Ah, so it IS you, you're really here!" she said with her slight accent, approaching the party of six as she gained their attention.
 "The one with the Crystals of Life…just as Elder said, a pretty ebony-haired one."

 "Wait, how did you know that I have the crystals?"
 Ayana inquired.
 "That's…"

 The young woman giggled.
 "Excuse me!
-I am Rima.
+I am Reem.
 The Elder, he says that he's been looking for you."